Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: Introduction

-Recent advancements in astrophysical spectroscopic measurements have made it possible to test the fine-structure constant at the Galactic Center~\cite{Hees:2020gda}.
-Although astrophysical observations currently lack the resolution of well-controlled terrestrial experiments, the expected signals could be significantly enhanced due to the denser background of ultralight bosons at the Galactic Center.
-Mechanisms such as superradiance~\cite{Penrose:1971uk,ZS,Brito:2015oca} or relaxation driven by self-interactions~\cite{Budker:2023sex,Gan:2023swl} can lead to the formation of dense boson clouds around compact objects, with field amplitudes potentially reaching values as high as $\sim 10^{16}$\,GeV—close to the grand unification scale~\cite{Chen:2022kzv,Chen:2023vkq,Ayzenberg:2023hfw}.
-As a result, the vicinity of black holes (BHs) offers a powerful testing ground for ultralight bosons within corresponding mass ranges.
+Recent progress in astrophysical spectroscopy has enabled tests of the fine-structure constant at the Galactic Center~\cite{Hees:2020gda}.
+While current observations lack the precision of laboratory experiments, the signal can be strongly enhanced by the high density of ultralight bosons in this region.
+Mechanisms such as superradiance~\cite{Penrose:1971uk,ZS,Brito:2015oca} or relaxation driven by self-interactions~\cite{Budker:2023sex,Gan:2023swl} can generate dense boson clouds around compact objects, with field amplitudes approaching $\sim10^{16}$~GeV~\cite{Chen:2022kzv,Chen:2023vkq,Ayzenberg:2023hfw}.
+The vicinity of black holes (BHs) therefore provides a particularly powerful environment to probe ultralight bosons in the relevant mass range.

-In this work, we propose using spectroscopic measurements of stars orbiting the supermassive BH (SMBH) Sgr A$^*$ at the center of the Milky Way to test for the existence of axions and scalars with quadratic couplings to electromagnetic fields.
-For axions, the field value may saturate at its decay constant, leading to well-predicted variations in the fine-structure constant around Sgr A$^*$, with a maximum amplitude of $\delta \alpha_{\rm EM}/\alpha_{\rm EM} \sim 10^{-7}$~\cite{Gruzinov:2016hcq,Baryakhtar:2020gao,Omiya:2022gwu}.
-Additionally, we explore the scenario of axion DM forming a soliton core in the Galactic Center, with a field value of approximately $10^{11}$\,GeV.
-The numerous S-stars, with their diverse spectral lines, form an effective network for coherent spectroscopic measurements, greatly improving sensitivity to coherent oscillations induced by the ultralight boson background.
+In this work, we propose using high-precision spectroscopic observations of stars orbiting the supermassive BH (SMBH) Sgr A$^*$ to search for ultralight scalar fields with quadratic couplings to the electromagnetic sector.
+In the case of axions, superradiant amplification around the rotating SMBH can drive the field amplitude toward saturation near the decay constant, leading to predictable, time-dependent variations of the fine-structure constant in the vicinity of Sgr A$^*$.
+We also consider scenarios in which ultralight scalar DM forms a soliton-like core at the Galactic Center.